RealRobotics/rpi-kb/README.md

 The micro SD card should be as fast as possible and 16GB or larger.
 My personal preference is the 32GB SanDisk Extreme micro SD cards.
 You can get them from [Amazon](https://www.amazon.co.uk/SanDisk-Extreme-microSDHC-Adapter-Performance/dp/B06XWMQ81P/ref=asc_df_B06XWMQ81P/) or Science Warehouse.

+### Back up and restore an image

+Once you have prepared an SD card, it is useful to be able to create a back up copy and restore the copy when needed.
+This process is documented [here](backup/backup.md).

 ## Eduroam

 At home, it is natural to connect a Raspberry Pi to the internet using your home Wi-Fi.
 Eduroam is the Wi-Fi network for the university so it is natural for Raspberry Pis to be connected to Eduroam at some point.